tbhtyson/games-tbhtyson/README.md

 # games
 my games.
-all of my games have compressed versions and normal versions
+all of my games are compressed.